hajduboti/KEARoomBookingFrontend/README.md

 # Frontend of room booking system for KEA
 This is the frontend part of a project developed for the final examination at København's Erhvervsakademi.
-The backend repository can be found here: https://github.com/IodizedSalt/KEARoomBooking

 ![alt text](https://github.com/IodizedSalt/KEARoomBooking/raw/master/img/0.1.PNG)